Frequently Asked Questions

 A. ORA will assign one for an external grant; the fiscal officer will determine which account is best for internal funds.
-For an external grant, an underwrite request can be made before the final award is received by IU, so that an account can be set up to get to work.
+For an external grant, an advanced account (formerly known as underwrite) can be requested before the final award is received by IU, so an account can be set up to get to work.

 Q. How do I know my grant account number?

 A. As PI, you will receive an electronic Award Report from email@example.com when your externally funded project is fully awarded.
 The account number is at the top of the first page once you open the document.
 External grant accounts will start with a 4 or a 5.
 Internal grant accounts will vary.
 Some may start with a 2, others may be set up in a designated department sub account, and sometimes the money may be placed directly into your department sub account.
-Mary Cox will work with you and Rick Hanson to determine the appropriate method.
+Eric Hamilton, Grant Fiscal Specialist, will work with you and our Fiscal Officer, Rick Hanson, to determine the appropriate method.